AnubisDev161/GOAP-AI-RTS-Project/README.md

 What is goal oriented action planning?

-Goal oriented action planning short (GOAP) is an ai programming pattern that doesn't rely on a simple state machine but rather uses so called Actions which are being executed in a specific order that is defined by the ActionPlanner.
+Goal oriented action planning short (GOAP) is an AI programming pattern that doesn't rely on a simple state machine but rather uses so called Actions which are being executed in a specific order that is defined by the ActionPlanner.